Apixaban trumps standard treatment in preventing cancer-associated VTE recurrence

 “Nearly one in five patients with cancer will develop a clot in the veins … Clotting events can be deadly, with pulmonary embolism being the second most common cause of death in [patients with] cancer,” said Dr Robert McBane from the Mayo Clinic in Rochester, Minnesota, US.

-LMWH is the guideline-recommended treatment for cancer-associated VTE, but LMWH injections are expensive and can cause bruising and pain at the injection site, said McBane.
+The current guideline-recommended treatment for cancer-associated VTE is LMWH, but LMWH injections are expensive and can cause bruising and pain at the injection site, said McBane.
 “Patients [with cancer] may experience low platelet counts and be at risk for a clotting disorder called heparin-induced thrombocytopenia.”
 Also, kidney injury induced by cancer therapy can further limit the use of LMWH.

 Compared with the LMWH dalteparin, apixaban significantly reduced the risk of recurrent VTE in cancer patients by 90.1 percent (hazard ratio [HR], 0.099; p=0.03), with VTE recurrence observed in 0.7 percent of apixaban-treated patients vs 6.3 percent in the dalteparin group.
 [ASH 2018, abstract 421]